adetoro1989/Dockerized-Web_App/README.md

 - **Data Persistence:** Uses a named volume \`postgres_data\` to prevent data loss.
 - **Fast Development:** Live code reloading is supported when volumes are mapped.
 - **API Standard:** OpenAPI 3.0 compliant via Flasgger.

+## CI-CD FOR MY APP
+- I updated CI-CD workflow and for every push to main branch, the app will build a new docker image and push to docker hub.
+Details of the code is found in the deploy.yml file.